cloudfoundry/service-fabrik-broker/interoperator/docs/architecture/basic.md

 ### Service Fabrik Broker

-The Service Fabrik Broker would act as the OSB API Adapter and is the component that intergrates with the Service Manager.
+The Service Fabrik Broker would act as the OSB API Adapter and is the component that integrates with the Service Manager.
 It is a lean component that serves OSB API requests and records the requests in a set of OSB-equivalent custom resources [`SFServiceInstance`](#sfserviceinstance) and [`SFServiceBinding`](#sfservicebinding).

 These custom resources capture all the data sent in their corresponding OSB requests and act as a point of co-ordination between the inter-operator component that would then work to reconcile these OSB resources with the actual operator [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) based on the templates supplied in the catalog resources [`SFService`](#sfservice) and [`SFPlan`](#sfplan).